i-RIC/solver_dev_manual/source/06/03/cg_iric_read_bc_indicessize.rst

 cg_iric_read_bc_indicessize
 =============================

--  Reads the number of elements (nodes or cells) where the boundary
+Reads the number of elements (nodes or cells) where the boundary.

 Format (FORTRAN)
 ------------------